dylanmc/CryptoBook/src/05_enigma.rst

 rotated along with it.
 In that version, we're done.
 Most of the historical Enigma messages were encoded with a version in which the reflector is stationary as the rotor advances.
-The next section describes how to implement the stationary rotor.
+The next section describes how to implement the stationary reflector.

 Implementing a stationary reflector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~